Supreme Kommandant Irusk

 - Friendly Faction warrior model/unit gains an extra die on melee damage for one turn.

-Each model in the spellcaster's battlegroup that is currently in its control range can immediately advance up to 2".
+- Each model in the caster's battlegroup that is currently in its CTRL range can immediately advance up to 2".
 Energizer can be cast only once per activation.

 - Solid Ground - Cost 2, Upkeep